SebastienFRA/LVASI/README.md

 - Feel free to contact me if there are any problems downloading or installing.
 I will try to solve the problem as quickly as possible.

+- In "online mode", for OpenOffice and Geforce Experience, 7-zip is required.
+If you don't have it, LVASI installs it during the process and then uninstalls it.

 - LVASI works thanks to a PowerShell script that I make executable thanks to WIN-PS2EXE available on Github [here](https://github.com/MScholtes/Win-PS2EXE).

 --------------------------------